brianhawking/ios-lessons/guide.md

 ---

-## 🛠 Tools & Resources
-- **Charles Proxy** — Use for API mocking, rewrites, and mappings where the real API does not yet exist.
-- **Daily Instructions** — Contain the specific topics, demo steps, capstone tasks, and stretch goals for that day.
-- **Capstone Project** — Students work on this after the live session, applying the same concepts from the demo.
+## Facilitation Tips

+- **Balance Core & Stretch**
+  Core tasks must be complete before touching stretch goals.
+If time allows in the demo, model a stretch goal quickly so students see the process.

+- **Interactive Delivery**
+  Resist coding the entire demo yourself.
+Ask guiding questions:
+  - “What’s the next step?”
+  - “Which property should we update?”
+  - “How could we make this more reusable?”

+- **Check for Understanding**
+  After each milestone, call on different students to explain what just happened in their own words.

+- **Stretch Goal Positioning**
+  Emphasize that stretch goals are optional but valuable for deepening understanding and building confidence.
+Use them to fill time if students finish core work early.

+- **Peer Learning**
+  Encourage students who completed a stretch goal to help peers or present their approach during the next day’s recap.

 ---
 ## 💡 Example Facilitator Prompts
 - **Recap:** “Who remembers what our stretch goal was yesterday?
 Did anyone try it?”
 - **Lead-in:** “We’re going to make this tableview a little more dynamic — what’s the first thing we need to add?”
 - **Decision Point:** “We have 20 minutes left — do you want to start the stretch goal or refine what we have so far?”
 - **Wrap-up:** “In your capstone this afternoon, you’ll be doing the same thing we just built — but with your banking accounts screen.”
+---

+## Daily Flow Example

+- **Yesterday recap (5 min)** → “Did anyone try the search bar stretch goal?
+Can you walk us through it?”
+- **Today’s preview (5 min)** → “We’re adding table views today—by the end of this, your banking app will have a list of accounts.
+Stretch goal: try a custom cell with icons and add a mudflap.”
+- **Live demo build (80 min)**
+- **Capstone start (20 min)**
+- **Wrap up (10 min)** → “Tomorrow we’ll push from your table view to a details screen.
+Think about what data you’ll need to pass along.”

+---

+## 🛠 Tools & Resources
+- **Charles Proxy** — Use for API mocking, rewrites, and mappings where the real API does not yet exist.
+- **Daily Instructions** — Contain the specific topics, demo steps, capstone tasks, and stretch goals for that day.
+- **Capstone Project** — Students work on this after the live session, applying the same concepts from the demo.

+---